Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Stage 2 — Spreading Separation

 The bubble grows.
-You may notice a silver or metallic strip appearing along the bottom edge — this is the LCD panel physically sliding down as the adhesive loses grip.
-Touch response may begin to drift or develop dead zones.
+A silver or metallic strip appears along the bottom edge as the LCD panel physically slides down.
+Touch response begins to drift or develops dead zones.

 S3